-One or more of the faculty listed below will serve as Academic Advisor to each of the students in the Certificate program.
+One or more faculty listed below will serve as Academic Advisor to each student in the Certificate program.
 Students can view their Advisor in SIS Self-Service, by logging in and selecting Registration from the left-hand menu, then Program of Study.

-Frank Curriero, Program Co-Director - Spatial Analysis for Public Health, OPAL Instructor fcurriero@jhu.edu
+Frank Curriero, Program Co-Director - Spatial Analysis for Public Health, MAS Instructor fcurriero@jhu.edu

-Tim Shields, Program Co-Director - Spatial Analysis for Public Health, OPAL Instructor tshields@jhu.edu
+Tim Shields, Program Co-Director - Spatial Analysis for Public Health, MAS Instructor tshields@jhu.edu